kaczmarj/seq2view/README.md

 ## Architecture

 This project utilizes a server-client archicture.
-The server provides data in JSON format and is implemented using Python and Flask.
+The server provides data in JSON format and is implemented using Python, Flask, H5py, and NumPy.
 The client provides the browser-based visualization and fetches data from the server.
 VueJS, D3, and Axios help make this happen.